 Waste generation varies across the region.
 Although some countries may experience stagnant levels of waste generation there are others with increasing levels due to higher consumption patterns and increased urbanization as more people move to the cities.
 Most of the littoral states inherited a relatively well-organized household waste collection system, which serves as a basis to prevent littering the local marine and terrestrial ecosystems.
 However, the common practice of solid waste management is landfills which provide limited options for recycling valuable secondary materials.

-Marine litter, micro and macro-litter is largely ignored and increasingly problematic issue for the Caspian region.
-Sources of marine litter in the Caspian Sea originate from inadequate urban waste management, coastal tourism, improperly disposed hazardous waste, fishing, and shipping.
-The sea level fluctuations is an important source of marine litter most of which is from land-based sources.
-Illegal dumping from vessels might contribute significantly to marine litter as well.

 The tourism industry has both positive and negative environmental impacts.
 Loss or degradation of cultivatable land, solid waste and waste-water discharges are a few possible negative impacts on environment.
 Tourism can negatively affect purchasing power of locals and increase pressures on society through intensive visitation causing stress on local resources and people.
 At the same time, tourism might contribute to preservation if the quality and sustainability of the natural environment is pivotal for the existence of the industry.
 It might also increase employment and business opportunities, upgrade infrastructure, attract investment, increase awareness and attract funding for environmental or social purposes.

 State